tiltowait/oregon-by-night/docs/vicissitude-mods.md

 Your appearance is sufficiently thug-like to inspire fear (or at least disquiet) in those who see you.
 While you’re not necessarily ugly, you do radiate a quiet men-ace, to the point where people cross the street to avoid passing near you.
 All Intimidation rolls against those who have not demonstrated their physical superiority to you are at -1 difficulty.
 This does not require you to take Monstrous if it stands alone or with other Modifications that bear this sentence.

 * *(Core Rulebook pg 480)*

+### Enchanting Voice (2pt)
+There is something about your voice that others cannot ignore.
+When you command, they are cowed.
+When you seduce, they swoon.
+Whether thundering, soothing, persuading, or simply talking, your voice commands attention.
+The difficulties of all rolls involving the use of the voice to persuade, charm, or command are reduced by two.
+This does not require you to take Monstrous if it stands alone or with other Modifications that bear this sentence.
+* *(V20 Core, pg 480)*

 ### Friendly Face (1 pt)
 You have a face that reminds everyone of someone, to the point where strangers are inclined to be well-inclined toward you because of it.
 The effect doesn’t fade even if you explain the “mistake,” leaving you at -1 difficulty on all appropriate Social-based rolls (yes for Seduction, no for Intimidation, for example) when a stranger is involved.
 This Merit only functions on a first meeting.
 This does not require you to take Monstrous if it stands alone or with other Modifications that bear this sentence.